klesun-productions/klesun-productions.github.io/tests/cv/cv_eng_artur_klesun.md

 ### My programming skills

 <b>PHP</b>: I know every single sad detail of it because I wrote in it for almost three years in my present job.
-My superior frequently asks me tech questions like in what order does built-in function take arguments or does language allows doing this and that in such context or how was function that does this was called or when `\Exception`-s are thrown, but when `\Error`-s...
+My superior frequently asks me tech questions like in what order does built-in function take arguments or does language allows doing this and that in such context or how was function that does this was called, etc...

 <b>Javascript</b>: this is my personal favourite language forever.
 I love the conception of functions being pure variables and absence of Java-like classes.
 I developed and adapted from colleagues a lot of techniques that are possible only here (if you take me, I promise, I'll show some of them to you).
 This is the main language of a big open source [music generation app](https://github.com/klesun/shmidusic.lv) developed by me.
 Most of [my _reputation_](http://stackoverflow.com/users/2750743/artur-klesun) on Stack Overflow is gained by Javascript-related answers.